r1shi-git/unet-nuclei/README.md

-# nuclei_segmenter_counter

-Deployment of U-net for nuclei segmentation and counting.
+# Image Segmentation and Medical Imaging to find Nuclei using U-Net and Convolutional Neural Network

 ## Summary